-The term "discrimination" includes denying, limiting a person's opportunity to fully participate in our school life, or otherwise treating a person unfairly with respect to an educational or other activity of the School on the basis of a person's protected class.
-The term "discrimination" also includes harassment on the basis of a person's protected class.
-For purposes of this policy, the term "harassment" includes words or conduct,targeted at one or more persons, which evidences bias on the basis of protected class.
-It is also a violation of this policy to engage in or encourage any other person to engage in any form of retaliation or intimidation against a person who makes a report, supports a victim, or participates in an investigation of harassment or other discrimination.
+The term "discrimination" includes denying or limiting a person's opportunity to fully participate in our school life or otherwise treating a person unfairly with respect to an educational or other activity of the School on the basis of a person's protected class.
+The term "discrimination" also includes harassment, hate speech, and derogatory language on the basis of a person's protected class.
+For purposes of this policy, the term "harassment" includes words or conduct, targeted at one or more persons, which evidences bias on the basis of protected class.